 Image Courtesy: ShootDotEdit Customer @dannydong

-As you work on increasing bookings, you may wonder how to get more business from existing customers.
+As you work on booking more weddings, you may wonder how to increase your wedding photography business from existing customers.
 While you are preparing for the wedding day with the bride and groom, you often form a close relationship with them.
 Because you have this close bond, it is perfectly acceptable for you to ask your couple for referrals.
 Let them know that you want to work with people who are similar to them, and when they are telling their wedding stories to their friends and family, they will likely talk about the positive experience they had with you.
 Again, it might seem difficult to ask for a referral.
 Just remember you don’t have to be awkward about it.
 Make it a genuine conversation, and you’d be surprised how easy it can be.

 Build Your Website

 With the many changes you make to your content, blog, social media, and relationships, you should also pay the same attention to your website.
 Your website represents your brand image and message.
 When potential clients hear about you and your work, they assume their expectations will be met when they visit your website.
-It is crucial for your wedding photography business to make sure your website is clear, concise, and helps them immediately decide to work with you.
+It is crucial for your business to make sure your website is clear and concise to increase wedding photography bookings and help clients immediately decide to work with you.

 21. Showcase Wow Images

 As a wedding photographer, one of the first things featured on your website should be an image gallery.
 Your image galleries should feature your best images (WOW photos) from your past wedding shoots.
 These are carefully selected images that you chose to reflect the feel of the wedding shoot.
-These images speak to your next client and could potentially help you book more clients.
+These images speak to your next client and could potentially help you in booking more weddings.

 22. Create A Clear Pricing Page

 When potential clients see prices on a website, it can be a bit overwhelming at first.
-It is important for you to have a simple and clear pricing page that tells them exactly what you offer and at what price.
-Remember, the #1 reason for clients to not book you could be confusion about your package.
-Ensure your photography packages are clear and that it easily translates to anyone who views your website.
+It is important for you to have a simple and clear wedding photography pricing guide that tells them exactly what you offer and at what price.
+Remember, the #1 reason for clients to not book you could be confusion about your wedding packages.
+Ensure your wedding packages are clear and that it easily translates to anyone who views your website.

 23. Develop A Unique Brand Message